Kingxukai/linux/Documentation/userspace-api/media/dvb/dmx-expbuf.rst

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.